 They will remember your seemingly and initially cold, distant and uncommunicative approach which with time revealed a wicked sense of humour.
 You may share a laugh, they may think of you fondly, and as a bit of a legend…

 Things and people are not always as they seem.
-Try to reserve judgment until you know as much of the story as possible…
+My advice is, try to reserve judgment until you know as much of the story as possible.

-This is from a mnemonic I made up for a talk I gave to interns back in 2015 (had written the slides while at the pub).
+This is from a mnemonic I made up for a talk I gave to interns back in 2015 (I had written the slides while at the pub).

-My approach to internship and the lessons I’ve learnt – B E E R. (no more than NHMRC guidelines)
+My approach to internship and the lessons I’ve learnt – B E E R. (No more than NHMRC guidelines.)
+My advice:

 Reflect.
 Grow.
 Thrive!